flutter/website/src/_includes/docs/swift-package-manager/migrate-objective-c-plugin.md

     - `Sources/plugin_name_ios/include` (directory)
     - `Sources/plugin_name_ios/include/plugin_name_ios` (directory)
     - `Sources/plugin_name_ios/include/plugin_name_ios/.gitkeep` (file)
-      - This file ensures the directory is committed if empty.
+      - This file ensures the directory is committed.
-        If files are added to the directory, this file can be removed.
+        You can remove the `.gitkeep` file if other files are added to the directory.

    Your plugin should look like: